Hanke–Henry Permanent Calendar: Features

 While many calendar reforms aim to make the calendar more accurate, the Hanke–Henry Permanent Calendar focuses on making the calendar perennial, so that every date falls on the same day of the week, year after year.
 The familiar drift of weekdays concerning dates results from the fact that the number of days in a physical year (one full orbit of Earth around the Sun, approximately 365.24 days) is not a multiple of seven.
 By reducing common years to 364 days (52 weeks), and adding an extra week every five or six years, the Hanke–Henry Permanent Calendar eliminates weekday drift and synchronizes the calendar year with the seasonal change as the Earth circles the Sun.
 The leap week known as "Xtra", occurs every year that either begins (dominical letters D, DC) or ends (D, ED) in a Thursday on the corresponding Gregorian calendar, and falls between the end of December and the beginning of January.
 Thus, each year always begins between December 29 and January 4 in the Gregorian calendar.
 This is effectively the same rule as in ISO week dates.

 Under the Hanke–Henry Permanent Calendar January, February, April, May, July, August, October, and November have thirty days, while March, June, September, and December have thirty-one so that each quarter contains two 30-day months followed by one month of 31 days (30:30:31).
 While the Hanke–Henry Permanent Calendar changes the length of the months, the week and days remain the same.

-Hanke and Henry do not offer a serious discussion of anniversaries, especially the ones commemorated on 31 January, 31 May, 31 July, 31 August, and 31 October (as these days are eliminated).
-Their website FAQ simply recommends to either celebrate one's birthday on a random day of one's choosing, or more systematically use the 30th and last day of that month, which makes sense for some feasts like Halloween at least.
-A third solution, which has been adopted with calendar reforms elsewhere, would be to apply the calendar proleptically and find the corresponding date in the original year, though this would probably have to be done for all dates: e.g. the 4th of July in 1776 (Independence Day) was a Thursday as it is in HHPC, but the 14th of July in 1789 (Bastille Day) was on a Tuesday, not a Sunday, and would hence need to be moved to the 16th of July.
+Hanke and Henry do not offer a serious discussion of anniversaries, especially the ones commemorated on January 31st, May 31st, July 31st, August 31st, and October 31st (as these days are eliminated).
+Their website FAQ simply recommends to either celebrate one's birthday on a random day of one's choosing, or more systematically use the 30th and last day of that month, which makes sense for some feasts like Halloween at least, which should be on the day before All Hallows on the 1st day of November.
+A third solution, which has been adopted with calendar reforms elsewhere, would be to apply the calendar proleptically and find the corresponding date in the original year, though this would probably have to be done for all dates: e.g. July 4th, 1776 (Independence Day) was a Thursday as it is in HHPC, but July 14th, 1789 (Bastille Day) was on a Tuesday, not a Sunday, and would hence need to be moved to the July 16th.

 As part of the calendar proposal, time zones would be eliminated and replaced with Coordinated Universal Time (UTC).

 Henry argues that his proposal will succeed where some others have failed because it keeps the weekly cycle intact, and therefore respects the Fourth Commandment (Remember the sabbath day, to keep it holy) of Judaism and Christianity.